What does it take to get a H1 in Higher Level Physics?

 Students who attend The Institute of Education are provided with exclusive, exam-focussed study notes to support their home study and revision.
 Below are a sample of the high-quality physics notes they receive.

-Each year, our exceptional teachers give their take on the Leaving Certificate higher level exam papers.
-Read what Pat Doyle, physics teacher at The Institute of Education, had to say about the 2019 exam below.
+Each year, our exceptional teachers give their take on the Leaving Certificate Higher Level exam papers.

 Top Tips